 i.
 “Some understand this ambushment of the holy angels, sent suddenly in upon them to slay them; whereupon they mistaking the matter, and supposing it had been their own companions, flew upon them, and so sheathed their swords in one another’s bowels.”
 (Trapp)

 e.
-And the fear of God was on all the kingdoms of those countries when they heard that the Lord had fought against the enemies of Israel: The victory itself was a warning against the neighboring nations.
+And the fear of God was on all the kingdoms of those countries when they heard that the LORD had fought against the enemies of Israel: The victory itself was a warning to the neighboring nations.
 This gave King Jehoshaphat and his kingdom rest all around.

 6. (31-37) The close of Jehoshaphat’s reign.